vantage-sh/docs.vantage.sh/docs/budgets.md

 Budgets are displayed as a yellow line on the graph in the cumulative, daily, weekly, and monthly views on a Cost Report.
 The dotted portion of the line corresponds to the future budget, which you can track against your forecasted costs.

 :::note
 If you select the **Weekly** view, you may see the budget line dip for the first and last week of the month.
 This is because budgets are metered per day.
 :::

 ## Create Budget Alerts {#create-alerts}

 Budget alerts are automated alerts based on configurable budget thresholds.
 Create a budget alert for any of your existing budgets to notify you when a percentage of a budget is exceeded for a designated period.
 You can configure alerts to notify Vantage users via email, Slack, or Microsoft Teams channels.
 Periods can be set before or after a certain number of days into the month (e.g., “10 days from the start of the month”).

+You can create budget alerts for any type of budget—Standard or Hierarchical.
+For Hierarchical Budgets, the costs associated with the child budgets are aggregated at the parent budget level to determine if a budget alert should be set off.

 :::note
 If you want to send alerts to Slack or Microsoft Teams, see the report notifications documentation for information on how to set up a [Slack](/report_notifications#slack) or [Microsoft Teams](/report_notifications#ms-teams) integration with Vantage.
 Once you've set up an integration, follow the steps below to set up a budget alert.